Faculty of Technology, Design and Environment

 I want to continue to enjoy the whole experience and maybe publish my finished work as a book.
 I would like other younger researchers to be influenced by my work and carry it forward.

-Abhinav Priyadarshi is originally from India.
-He joined Oxford Brookes in September 2018 and the title of his thesis is ‘Influence of ultrasonic melt treatment on the fragmentation of primary intermetallics in Al based alloys’.
+Thesis title: ‘Influence of ultrasonic melt treatment on the fragmentation of primary intermetallics in Al based alloys

 How did you hear about Oxford Brookes University?